ZeliangSu/SegmentPy/docs/installation.rst

 Q: Can SegmentPy run on a Windows workstation?

 A: Unfortunately, we could not at the current state garentee the performance on Windows machine.
-We recently gathered some expected behavior reports on Windows and are currently working on it.
+We recently gathered some unexpected behavior reports on Windows and are currently working on it.